-Individuals with ADHD may have difficulty completing tasks, staying on task, and following through with instructions.
+Adults with ADHD may have difficulty completing tasks, staying on task, and following through with instructions.
 They may also find it challenging to interact with co-workers and manage time effectively.

-Untreated ADHD can lead to poor work performance and jeopardize an individual’s employment.
+Untreated ADHD in adults can lead to poor work performance and jeopardize an individual’s employment.
 If you or someone you know has ADHD, it is important to seek treatment from a qualified mental health professional.
 With proper treatment, individuals with ADHD can learn how to manage their symptoms and lead successful lives.

 Untreated ADHD in adults can lead to relationship problems for several reasons.
-For one, people with ADHD may have difficulty focusing on their partners and become easily distracted.
+For one, adults with ADHD may have difficulty focusing on their partners and become easily distracted.
 Individuals with untreated symptoms may also be impulsive and say or do things without thinking about the consequences.
 This can lead to arguments and even breakups.

-People with untreated ADHD may also struggle with executive function skills such as organization and time management.
+Adults with untreated ADHD may also struggle with executive function skills such as organization and time management.
 This can make it difficult to keep up with household chores, pay bills on time, or remember birthdays and anniversaries.